September 27 – October 10, 2022

 Terms and Conditions

-A $500/person deposit is due at time of registration, payable online via PayPal or credit card.
+A $500/person deposit is due at time of registration, payable online via credit card.
 In light of the COVID-19 pandemic, we have modified our cancelation policy as follows.

 - The deposit is fully refundable until November 30, 2021.

 - From December 1, 2021 until Jun 1, 2022, there is a $100 cancelation penalty.